-Dr. Michael Shepard is a board certified Orthopaedic Surgeon who is subspecialty
+Dr. Michael Shepard is a board certified Orthopedic Surgeon who is subspecialty

 sports medicine with special emphasis on the care of the overhead athlete.
 Dr. Shepard’s